-American Access Company offers designers, architects and end-users all the tools necessary to design your next automated gate access control system.
-We start with our design guide and offer multiple design drawings that can be incorporated into your design drawings.
+American Access Company offers designers, architects, and end-users all the tools necessary to design your next automated gate access control system.
+We start with our design guide and offer multiple design drawings and a downloadable Gate Specifaction document that can be incorporated into your design drawings.

 How To Select Your Automated Gate & Access System – Your Ultimate System Design Guide